DaudCloud-sudo/AWS-Practice-Labs/README.md

 # AWS Practice Lab

 Welcome to the AWS Practice Lab repository!
-This repository serves as a central hub for my AWS learning journey, containing links to specific service-focused repositories where I document hands-on labs, exercises, and projects.
+This repository serves as a central hub for my AWS learning journey, containing links to specific service-focused repositories where I document hands-on labs, POC, and projects.

 ## Table of Contents